Jump to navigation

 The Ph.D. is awarded after the candidate’s doctoral dissertation has been accepted and the final public oral examination sustained.

-The course requirements are fulfilled by successfully completing 10 one-term courses, two of which are required research courses, CEE 509 and CEE 510.
+The course requirements are fulfilled by successfully completing 10 one-term courses.
+Two of the courses must be CEE 509 and CEE 510, which are required research courses.

 In addition, coursework in applied and computational mathematics is required of all CEE students.